Skip to main content

 Best practices

-• One account name for AI-readable entries: ai-cli-coder.
-The -a flag is the discriminator the launchers use.
+• Pick one account name for AI-readable entries and use it consistently.
+The -a flag is the discriminator.

 • Never put a value in automation that should require human approval.
 The unlock posture is the whole point.